-Multiple methods of participation exist, including multi-stakeholder forums, participatory scenario analyses, public forums and citizen juries (Coenen and Coenen 2009).
-No one method is superior, but each method must be tailored for local context (high confidence)(Blue and Medlock 2014; Voß and

-- 1 Amelung 2016).
-Strategic innovation in developing policy initiatives requires a strategic adaptation - 2 framework involving pluralistic and adaptive processes and use of boundary organisations (Head - 3 2014). - 4 The framing of a land and climate issue can influence the manner of public engagement (Hurlbert and - 5 Gupta 2015) and studies have found local frames of climate change are particularly important - 6 (Hornsey et al. 2016; Spence et al. 2012), emphasising diversity of perceptions to adaptation and - 7 mitigation options (Capstick et al. 2015) (although Singh and Swanson (2017) found little evidence - 8 framing impacted the perceived importance of climate change). - 9 Recognition and use of indigenous and local knowledge (ILK) is an important element of - participatory approaches of various kinds.
-ILK can be used in decision-making on climate change - 11 adaptation, Sustainable Land Management and food security at various scales and levels and is - important for long-term sustainability (high confidence).
-Cross-Chapter Box 13 discusses definitional - 13 issues associated with ILK, evidence of its usefulness in responses to land-climate challenges, - 14 constraints on its use, and possibilities for its incorporation in decision-making.
+- Multiple methods of participation exist, including multi-stakeholder forums, participatory scenario analyses, public forums and citizen juries (Coenen and Coenen 2009).
+No one method is superior, but each method must be tailored for local context (high confidence) (Blue and Medlock 2014; Voß and - each method must be tailored for local context (high confidence)(Blue and Medlock 2014; Voß and Amelung 2016).
+Strategic innovation in developing policy initiatives requires a strategic adaptation - Amelung 2016).
+Strategic innovation in developing policy initiatives requires a strategic adaptation framework involving pluralistic and adaptive processes and use of boundary organisations (Head 2014). - 21 The framing of a land and climate issue can influence the manner of public engagement (Hurlbert and - Gupta 2015) and studies have found local frames of climate change are particularly important (Hornsey - et al. 2016; Spence et al. 2012), emphasising diversity of perceptions to adaptation and mitigation - options (Capstick et al. 2015) (although Singh and Swanson (2017) found little evidence framing - impacted the perceived importance of climate change). - Recognition and use of indigenous and local knowledge (ILK) is an important element of - participatory approaches of various kinds.
+ILK can be used in decision-making on climate change - 28 adaptation, Sustainable Land Management and food security at various scales and levels and is - 29 important for long-term sustainability (high confidence).
+Cross-Chapter Box 13 discusses definitional - 30 issues associated with ILK, evidence of its usefulness in responses to land-climate challenges, - 31 constraints on its use, and possibilities for its incorporation in decision-making.

-Cross-Chapter Box 13: Indigenous and Local Knowledge
+Cross-Chapter Box 13: Indigenous and Local Knowledge in the IPCC Special Reports

-John Morton (United Kingdom), Fatima Denton (The Gambia), James Ford (United Kingdom), Joyce Kimutai (Kenya), Pamela McElwee (The United States of America), Marta Rivera Ferre (Spain), Lindsay Stringer (United Kingdom)
+John Morton (United Kingdom), Fatima Denton (Gambia), James Ford (United Kingdom), Joyce Kimutai (Kenya), Pamela McElwee (United States of America), Marta Rivera Ferre (Spain), Lindsay Stringer (United Kingdom)

 Indigenous and local knowledge (ILK) can play a key role in climate change adaptation (high confidence) (Mapfumo et al. 2017; Nyong et al. 2007b; Green and Raygorodetsky 2010; Speranza et al. 2010; Alexander et al. 2011a; Leonard et al. 2013; Nakashima et al. 2013; Tschakert 2007).
 The Summary for Policy-Makers of the Working Group II Contribution to the IPCC's Fifth Assessment Report (IPCC 2014b, p.
 26) states that "Indigenous, local, and traditional knowledge systems and practices, including indigenous peoples' holistic view of community and environment, are a major resource for adapting to climate change, but these have not been used consistently in existing adaptation efforts.
 Integrating such forms of knowledge with existing practices increases the effectiveness of adaptation" (see also Ford et al. 2016).
-The Special Report on Global Warming of 1.5 °C (IPCC 2018e; de Coninck et al. 2018) confirms the effectiveness and potential feasibility of adaptation options based on ILK but also raises concerns that such knowledge systems are being threatened by multiple socio-economic and environmental drivers (high confidence).
-The Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) Land Degradation and Restoration Assessment (IPBES 2018) finds the same- that ILK can support adaptation to land degradation but is threatened.
+The Special Report on Global Warming of 1.5 °C (IPCC 2018e; de Coninck et al. 2018) confirms the effectiveness and potential feasibility of adaptation options based on ILK but also raises concerns that such knowledge systems are also being threatened by multiple socio-economic and environmental drivers (high confidence).
+The Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) Land Degradation and Restoration Assessment (IPBES 2018) finds the same-that ILK can support adaptation to land degradation but is threatened.